tilemapjp/OSGeo.GDAL.Xamarin/README.md

-# gdal_mobile
+# OSGeo.GDAL.Xamarin
-Test compile script of gdal for iOS/Android, to make Xamarin binding of gdal.
+OSGeo.GDAL binding for Xamarin iOS/Android.
+(Test is not completed)